jellyfish-wsi/jellyfish-p2/README.md

 flight details.

 ### Appetite
-This problem is straightforward and it's important to keep in mind that the solution should not be overcomplicated.
 The goal now is to create a simple web system where users can log in and view all their upcoming trips with each of its own information.
-The end product must be straight-forward, clean, and as simple and smart as possible.
+The end product must be clean, and as simple and smart as possible.
 We want the users to feel that all the important data can be found within the web service we are trying to build.
 Following a six-week term to develop this project, the bare minimum for the full system includes:

 - Displayed information of scheduled flight (involves flight data API)
 - A clean and well-structured interface to display trip information
 - A non-exhausting form to fill-in the details of the trip